 Sleeping in the Ice Hotel

-If your town is in the thick of winter and you’re feeling chilly, think about the people sleeping tonight in the Ice Hotel.
-Built every winter in Quebec, Canada, the Ice Hotel is exactly what it sounds like: a sparkling hotel totally made of ice and snow.
+If you’re feeling chilly, think about the people sleeping tonight in the Ice Hotel.
+Built every winter in Quebec, Canada, the Ice Hotel really is a sparkling hotel totally made of ice and snow.
 The smooth, almost-clear blocks of ice gleam a faint blue, and are held together with 15,000 tons of packed snow.
-Even your bed is a block of ice, with a deerskin over it to make it comfy (we’ve tried it).
-It’s less than 30 degrees F inside the hotel, since of course there’s no heat.
-So you sleep on that deerskin in a subzero sleeping bag — and just in your underwear, to avoid sweaty, chilly PJs.
-There are also Ice Hotels in Norway, Sweden and Switzerland.
-So if you’ve wondered what it’s like to stay in an igloo, you have several freezing cold places you can try.
+Even your bed is a block of ice with a deerskin over it (we’ve slept on it).
+And it’s less than 30 degrees F inside the hotel, since of course there’s no heat!

 Wee ones: If you’ve visited 2 of the Ice Hotels, then visit 1 more, have you visited all of them?